Definition Guide Irish law and best practice

 Who legally needs Asbestos Awareness Training in Ireland?

-If you are unsure whether someone on your team needs Asbestos Awareness Training, the HSA's advice is clear: if there is any reasonable risk of injury from a Asbestos Awareness task, training is required.
+If you are unsure whether someone on your team needs Asbestos Awareness Training, the HSA's advice is clear: if there is any reasonable chance their work could disturb asbestos, training is required.
 When in doubt, train.

 Train your whole team